handlebauer/scrape/README.md

   contentType, // 'json' | 'html' (defaults to 'json') returnRawFetchResponse, // boolean (defaults to false)
   cache: {
-    fileExtension, // can be anything, e.g. 'json' | 'html' (defaults to undefined) disable, // boolean (defaults to undefined — in other words, the cache is initialized by default) rootDirectory, // string (defaults to '__cache')
+    name, // can be anything, e.g. 'scraper-name' (defaults to undefined) fileExtension, // can be anything, e.g. 'json' | 'html' (defaults to undefined) disable, // boolean (defaults to undefined — in other words, the cache is initialized by default) rootDirectory, // string (defaults to '__cache')